The Faculty of Public Health Diplomate examination (DFPH) –

 Travel times from each patient’s home to the nearest hospital were estimated.
 After adjustment for age, sex, deprivation score, and nearest hospital, the odds ratio of survival to hospital discharge after RAAA was calculated as 0.97 (95% confidence interval 0.70-1.34) per 10 minutes additional travelling time.
 Recalculating travel times for each RAAA patient, on the assumption that all cases were transported immediately to a centralised vascular surgery service at hospital A, resulted in an average increase in travelling time from home to hospital of 20 minutes.

-(d) Estimate the likely impact of an additional 20 minutes average travelling time upon the probability of surviving RAAA.
+(d) Estimate the likely impact of an additional 20 minutes average travelling time upon the odds of surviving RAAA.
 (2 marks)

 Model answer to specimen Section 1